-- 3.1 The Food Safety Service Plan for 2014/15 has been implemented.
-Performance against that Service Plan has been reviewed and the conclusions of the review are contained in the Food Safety Service Plan for 2015/16 (the Plan), which is attached to this update at Appendix 1. - 3.2 It is a requirement of the Framework Agreement that the Plan is submitted for appropriate Member approval.
-Accordingly, the Constitution requires the Plan to be approved by the Portfolio Holder for Health and Community Safety and be submitted to the Corporate and Environmental Overview and Scrutiny Committee for information. - 3.3 The Plan was approved by Portfolio Holder for Health and Community Safety on 9 September 2015. - 3.4 In order to provide local transparency and accountability, a copy of the Plan will be placed on the Council's website and sent to: - (i) The Consultant in Health Protection for the West Lancashire area - (ii) The PHE Food, Water & Environmental Microbiology Network (Preston laboratory)
+- 3.1 Due to significant operational pressures placed on the Food Safety Service spanning the previous two financial years which resulted from the need to investigate a unique and international food incident, it was agreed that a formal service plan would not be published.
+That said, an operational plan for 2017/18 was put in place and the requirements of that plan for 2017/18 have been implemented.
+Performance against that Service Plan has been reviewed and the conclusions of the review are contained in the Food Safety Service Plan for 2018/19 (the Plan), which is attached to this update at Appendix 1. - 3.2 It is a requirement of the Framework Agreement that the Plan is submitted for appropriate Member approval.
+Accordingly, the Constitution requires the Plan to be approved by the Portfolio Holder for Health and Community Safety and be submitted to the Corporate and Environmental Overview and Scrutiny Committee for information. - 3.3 The Plan was approved by Portfolio Holder for Health and Community Safety on 13 August 2018. - 3.4 In order to provide local transparency and accountability, a copy of the Plan has also been placed on the Council's website.